RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 ## Dataset

-The dataset used in this project is the **Corporación Favorita Store Sales** dataset, obtained from the [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview).
-It contains historical sales data along with related information on stores, promotions, holidays, transactions, and oil prices.
+The dataset used in this project is the **Corporación Favorita Store Sales** dataset from the [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview).
+It contains historical sales data and information on stores, promotions, holidays, transactions, and oil prices.

 * **train.csv** – Historical sales data used for analysis and model training.
 * **test.csv** – Data for the forecast period with sales values removed.